UPDATE: 01/06/2020, 4:35 PM

 - The Isa Street Festival and Street Parade

 Council will keep the community informed and update this page regularly.

-Please refer to the graphics below for other closures and restrictions:
+Please refer to the graphics below for further information:

 If you can help any vulnerable members of our community or those with special needs such as elderly neighbours or disabled persons in your street or neighbourhood, Council encourages you to offer assistance, as they may really need it during this time.